 I think the biggest problem that Gene Rain has lies in its storytelling and the overall gameplay mechanics.
 The story is given to us via the cutscenes and in-game dialogue which your characters have with each other.
 Like I said initially, the backstory to the game isn’t really presented within the game and there weren’t many references to it whilst playing the game.
 This issue was also present in 18 Floors which I reviewed previously – we get a backstory and a premise on the storefronts but it isn’t represented in-game at all.
 However, the story of what was going on whilst replaying the memories – that was explained and easy enough to keep up with, sometimes.

-My second point, about the gameplay mechanics, the game has taken a lot of inspiration from Gears of War (there are even a Gears of War and God of War trophy within the game!).
-As such, they have emulated the original GoW game which was basically an area which you take cover in, shoot the enemies, win, move on, take cover, shoot the enemies, win, move on…. etc… That’s what we have here.
+The game has taken a lot of inspiration from Gears of War (there are even a Gears of War and God of War trophy within the game!).
+As such, they have emulated the original Gears game, which was basically a cover-shooter, having you engage with a horde of enemies in a small combat arena before you move on to a new area/arena and face another horde of enemies.
+That’s what we have here.
 There isn’t much substance in terms of plot and character development outside of cover shooter segment after cover shooter segment.
 As a fan of those games, I had no issues with it, but I know some people will want more than an 8-10 hour cover shooter with about 30-60 minutes of doing something other than cover shooting.

 On a side note – PSVR support is being added into the game in the next few months (around October) as well.
-I’ll take another look at the game once this has happened as the game may actually play better once your in VR, who knows?
+I’ll take another look at the game once this has happened as the game may actually play better once you’re in VR, who knows?
+I think it’s safe to say that PSVR support is no longer happening.

 Audio wise, you’ll either love or hate the voices if I’m being totally honest.
 I’ve got a video down below where you can hear some of the characters talking to each other.
 The music is also a bit hit and miss.
 In most places, it’s decent enough and it builds up the action and really fits in well with what’s going on, but at other times it feels out of place.
 Take the Defence War mode for example – the music in there is a 5-10 second loop of the same short tune over and over again.
 It reminded me of old NES games where they would loop the same short segment and call it a day.
 There were a few instances where the music was louder than all the voices, other times the voice starts off quiet then instantly gets really loud, and there were also some instances where the combat sound effects didn’t kick in.
 It’s nothing game-breaking, but it was an impact on the experience.